-- a. the word "must" is to be construed as being mandatory - b. the word "should" is to be construed as being directory - c. the word "may" is to be construed as being discretionary or enabling, as the context requires. - Schools must ensure that any VET programs delivered to their students are conducted in a safe environment. - Schools must ensure that any person delivering, or assisting in the delivery of, VET programs has the appropriate checks, qualifications and registrations in place, as governed by legislation, the ASQA Standards for Registered Training Organisations and school or sector policy. - Schools must be involved or informed, as applicable, in the planning of a student's vocational placement, undertaken as part of a VET course (in line with Tasmanian Traineeships and Apprenticeships Committee (TTAC) Policy and Guidelines).
+- the word "must" is to be construed as being mandatory - the word "should" is to be construed as being directory - the word "may" is to be construed as being discretionary or enabling, as the context requires. - Schools must ensure that any VET programs delivered to their students are conducted in a safe environment, including consideration of appropriate class sizes in workshop environments. - Schools must ensure that any person delivering VET programs has the appropriate checks, qualifications and registrations in place, as governed by legislation, the ASQA Standards for Registered Training Organisations and school or sector policy. - Schools must be involved or informed, as applicable, in the planning of a student's vocational placement, undertaken as part of a VET course (in line with Tasmanian Traineeships and Apprenticeships Committee (TTAC) Policy and Guidelines).